AlmasB/CI517/lectures/lecture3/PITCHME.md

 #### Engine Subsystems

-This is a brief overview, next weeks will focus on one subsystem in more detail.
+This is a brief overview, next weeks each will focus on one subsystem in more detail.

 ---